 A 17-piece band that is free of charge, almost unheard of

-Nick says that Mike pays attention to, gets to know, and keeps track of all of the regulars who attend his shows every week.
+Nick said that Mike pays attention to, gets to know, and keeps track of all of the regulars who attend his shows every week.

 “He socializes during intermissions.
-He just doesn’t go upstairs.”
+He just doesn’t go upstairs,” said Nick.

 Mike keeps track of birthdays and he knows his demographic pretty well.
 He caters toward an older, yet sophisticated crowd.
 A few of the individuals who attend his shows are nearly 90 years young.

-Nick says times can be challenging for both Mike and Elaine, but you have to be willing to operate on different schedules.
+Nick said times can be challenging for both Mike and Elaine, but you have to be willing to operate on different schedules.

-“I don’t love him because he was in show business, but I love him in spite of it,” says Mike’s wife, Elaine.
+“I don’t love him because he was in show business, but I love him in spite of it,” said Mike’s wife, Elaine.

 Mike’s gig became a big part of Elaine’s social life.
 She loves the people they’ve met and cares about the fans who follow him.
 Mike’s fans ultimately become like family.
 She starts to worry about his older demographic, especially when they are unable to attend a show.

 “That was a huge deal with Gert [dying.]
-It was one of the only times I’ve seen Mike cry,” says Nick.
+It was one of the only times I’ve seen Mike cry,” said Nick.

 Mike dedicates the song, The Curtain Falls, to keep Gert’s memory alive on Monday nights.

 Fans can always listen to Mike on the go.
-He’s released two CD’s, “The Other Half of Me” and “Start of Something Big,” available for purchase in person and on iTunes.
-Nick says the first CD, “The Other Half of Me,” had begun recording during his sophomore year in high school.
+He’s released two CD’s, “The Other Half of Me” and “Start of Something Big,” available for purchase in-person and on iTunes.
+Nick said the first CD, “The Other Half of Me,” had begun recording during his sophomore year in high school.

-“You do get revenue from iTunes, but it’s a super niche market selling swing and jazz.”
+“You do get revenue from iTunes, but it’s a super niche market selling swing and jazz,” said Nick.

-Mike did most of his CD sales in person at the Ozone.
+Mike did most of his CD sales at the Ozone.
 Fans are able to purchase a copy and even get it signed by Mike himself.
 One can follow along to find Gooch’s calendar of events on his website, GoochBigBand.com.
-He sure loves any new recruits!0
+He loves any new recruits!0